Experienced Nurses Orientation and Beyond

 Newly-hired experienced RNs and LVNs in the hospital and clinic participate in our Nursing Orientation for Clinical Excellence (NOCE) program.

-The goal of this program is to familiarize newly-hired nurses with nursing practice standards and policies at University Health System.
-Nurses are introduced to Sunrise - University Health System's electronic health record computer system - and our competency-based orientation plan.
+The goal of this program is to familiarize newly-hired nurses with nursing practice standards and policies at University Health.
+Nurses are introduced to Sunrise - University Health's electronic health record computer system - and our competency-based orientation plan.
 Nurses meet resource people in the classroom and simulation lab setting.